solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 package but also configure the appropriate permissions in your `app.json` or `AndroidManifest.xml` file for Android and request runtime permissions for accessing the camera.
-Be sure to read the [docs](https://docs.expo.dev/versions/latest/) when working with a new package.
+Be sure to read the
+[Expo docs](https://docs.expo.dev/versions/latest/) when working with a new package.

 ### Integrate ecosystem libraries into your Expo app